Fascism and ideology: Fin de siècle era and the fusion of nationalism with Sorelianism (1880–1914)

 Until 1914, Italian nationalists and revolutionary syndicalists with nationalist leanings remained apart.
-Such syndicalists opposed the Italo-Turkish War of 1911 as an affair of financial interests and not the nation, but World War I was seen by both Italian nationalists and syndicalists as a national affair.
+Such syndicalists opposed the Italo-Turkish War of 1911 as an affair of financial interests and not of the nation, but both Italian nationalists and syndicalists saw World War I (in which Italy participated from May 1915) as a national affair.

 World War I and aftermath (1914–1922)

 At the outbreak of World War I in August 1914, the Italian political left became severely split over its position on the war.
 The Italian Socialist Party opposed the war on the grounds of proletarian internationalism, but a number of Italian revolutionary syndicalists supported intervention in the war on the grounds that it could serve to mobilize the masses against the status quo and that the national question had to be resolved before the social one.
 Corradini presented the need for Italy as a "proletarian nation" to defeat a reactionary Germany from a nationalist perspective.
 Angelo Oliviero Olivetti formed the Revolutionary Fascio for International Action in October 1914, to support Italy's entry into the war.
 At the same time, Benito Mussolini joined the interventionist cause.
 At first, these interventionist groups were composed of disaffected syndicalists who had concluded that their attempts to promote social change through a general strike had been a failure, and became interested in the transformative potential of militarism and war.
 They would help to form the Fascist movement several years later.

 This early interventionist movement was very small, and did not have an integrated set of policies.
 Its attempts to hold mass meetings were ineffective and it was regularly harassed by government authorities and socialists.
 Antagonism between interventionists and socialists resulted in violence.
 Attacks on interventionists were so violent that even democratic socialists who opposed the war, such as Anna Kuliscioff, said that the Italian Socialist Party had gone too far in its campaign to silence supporters of the war.

 Benito Mussolini became prominent within the early pro-war movement thanks to his newspaper, Il Popolo d'Italia, which he founded in November 1914 to support the interventionist cause.
 The newspaper received funding from the governments of Allied powers that wanted Italy to join them in the war, particularly France and Britain.
 Il Popolo d'Italia was also funded in part by Italian industrialists who hoped to gain financially from the war, including Fiat, other arms manufacturers, and agrarian interests.
 Mussolini did not have any clear agenda in the beginning other than support for Italy's entry into the war, and sought to appeal to diverse groups of readers.
 These ranged from dissident socialists who opposed the Socialist Party's anti-war stance, to democratic idealists who believed the war would overthrow autocratic monarchies across Europe, to Italian patriots who wanted to recover ethnic Italian territories from Austria, to imperialists who dreamed of a new Roman Empire.